Feeding Your Child at 1-2 Years: A Comprehensive Guide

 Conclusion

 Feeding your child at this age is about providing a balanced and nutritious diet while encouraging healthy eating habits.
-With patience and a variety of foods, you can help your child develop a positive relationship with food that will benefit them throughout their life.
+By offering balanced meals, respecting your child’s hunger cues, creating positive mealtime experiences, and addressing challenges with patience, you can help your child develop a positive relationship with food that will benefit them throughout their life.